dtaht/blog-cerowrt/content/post/fq_codel_on_ath10k.md

 3 out of 4 ain't bad.

-And it seems plausible that we can get more bandwidth into the fast station while still servicing the slow one with a bit more work.
+And it seems plausible that he can get even more bandwidth into the fast station while still servicing the slow one, with a bit more work.

 ## What's with these spikes early and late in the test?